jocool4/SENG-585/README.md

 - Your grade on the project will be based on the quality of your presentation and the quality of your analysis -- taking project difficulty into consideration.
 So, don't make the project too hard (duh) or too easy.

 ## Software
-- In previous STAT 687 offerings, I allowed students to use any software package to complete their assignments.
+- In previous offerings of this course, I allowed students to use any software package to complete their assignments.
 This became difficult, for the students to complete their work and for me to grade them.
 So, I've decided to require you to use the R programming language to complete and submit your assignments.

 - I realize that some of you may be new to coding or may have never coded before.
 Don't worry, you don't need an extensive background in R or \LaTeX to be successful in this course.
 I've created several demo presentations to get you up to speed and I'm always willing to help out when needed.
 The __[first demo presentation](https://afit.shinyapps.io/R-Installation/R-Installation.Rmd)__ walks you through the process of getting the R/RStudio tool-chain installed and ready for the course.

 - The textbook references a well executed package, called SPLIDA, that was originally written by Dr. Meeker in the S-Plus language (SPLIDA stands for S Plus Life Data Anaysis).
 The S-Plus language was later deprecated and replaced by R, so Dr. Meeker created an alpha version of the SPLIDA package, modified to run in R, called RSplida.
 By Dr. Meeker's own admission, the effort to port SPLIDA to the R language was rushed and incomplete.
 Therefore, I've been working with Dr. Meeker to update RSplida to an R package, currently called meekR.
 This package is based on the textbook and will be used throughout the course.

 ## A Few Important Dates
-- No Class:   2 July 2015 (AETC Family Day), 3 July 2014 (4th of July Observed)
+- No Class:   18 January 2016 (Columbus Day), 15 February 2016 (President's Day)

 ## Grading
 - [1.00 - 0.93]: A